 Compensating factors help compensate for a shortfall in residual income, which is a key qualifying component of the financial assessment guidelines implemented in 2014.

 Residual income is calculated by adding up all of your monthly qualifying income and deducting debt payments (excluding mortgage payments to be eliminated by the reverse mortgage), monthly property charges (property taxes, homeowner’s insurance, HOA dues, etc., and an estimate of utility costs based on the square footage of your home.

-The leftover residual income must meet a certain threshold based on the region you live in and the number of people living in the home.
-If residual income comes up short, it’s possible to make up for it and still qualify using certain compensating factors.
+The remaining residual income must meet a certain threshold based on your region and the number of people living in your home.
+If your residual income comes up short, it’s possible to make up for it and still qualify using certain compensating factors.

 - Documented income from an eligible non-borrowing spouse.